EagleFramework/EaglePHP-Framework/README.md

 * PSR-4 Autoload
 * Fast routring engine with Request and Response chain
 * Doesn’t require defining constants to bootstrap and helper functions
-* Detailed explanations by phpDocumentor 2 standarts
+* Detailed explanations by phpDocumentor 2
 * Common functions in Object-Oriented Form
 	* Cookie
 	* Error Handler, Exception Handler, Shutdown Handler by ErrorHandler
 	* File
-	* GD and Imagick by ImageAdapter Models
+	* GD and Imagick by ImageAdapter
 	* Json
 	* Session